ShawnDriscoll/PyTravCalc/README.rst

 * v0.1.0b

   Initial release.
-Back in the Python 2.5 days.
+Back in the Classic Python 2.5 days.

 The Traveller game in all forms is owned by Far Future Enterprises.
 Copyright 1977 - 2023 Far Future Enterprises.
 Traveller is a registered trademark of Far Future Enterprises.